Iloilo Central Market: Redevelopment

 On August 3, 2022, SM Prime Holdings, Inc. (SMPHI) was awarded a 25-year lease agreement for the market’s redevelopment under a public–private partnership with the Iloilo City Government.
 During the rehabilitation period, market vendors were temporarily relocated to several streets surrounding the market to continue their operations.

 In March 2024, the market’s Art Deco façade was demolished to allow for a structural reinforcement and a pledged faithful reconstruction of the original design by SMPHI.
 The move, however, drew public concern over the city government’s approval process.
 Mayor Jerry Treñas later faced administrative complaints related to the alleged unlawful demolition, filed by Jose Nereo Lujan, chief information officer of the Iloilo Provincial Information and Community Affairs Office (PICAO), with the Office of the Ombudsman–Visayas in Iloilo City.

-Despite the controversy, the redeveloped Iloilo Central Market is scheduled to reopen in late 2025.
+In late 2025, the market was officially reopened.
+The redevelopment maintained the market’s heritage architecture, both exterior and interior, and features two wings: the public market, operated by the local government, and the mall and retail wing, managed by SM Retail.
+The public market features a modernized wet and dry market, with the number of vendors increased to 850 from the previous 603.
+The mall wing features a curated mix of shops, food stalls, local brands, and service establishments.
+The public market section reopened on October 30, while the mall section opened on November 28.

+Following its reopening, the city government officially structured its localized market day under the Bolante Day system.
+For the Central Market, this designated "Lunesan" (Monday Market) schedule permits transient vendors to operate from Monday at 6:00 PM through Tuesday at 5:00 AM.